Intuit is Slowly Killing Mailchimp's Free Plan, Here's Why

 Background

-In 2021, Mailchimp was acquired by Intuit for $12 billion in one of the biggest acquistions of a bootstrapped startup, ever.
+In 2021, Mailchimp was acquired by Intuit for $12 billion in one of the biggest acquisitions of a bootstrapped startup, ever.

 Similar to Adobe's acquisition of Figma, this resulted in quite a bit of backlash.
 Mailchimp's acquirer, Intuit, has a long history of spending millions on anti-consumer lobbying.
 Sound familiar?
 Courtesy of ProPublica: